Tamirucode/react-todoitem/README.md

  ### Remaining bugs

-   - After  deployment i have noticed that todoitem pk value not automatically inserted when the user created todolist
+   - After  deployment i have noticed that user action update notification seems to be not working

    - After a user delete todoitem "due" and avatar remain there